 As the president of Key Equipment Finance, Adam D. Warner directs Key’s commercial and bank-based equipment lease and finance efforts.
 In addition, he oversees equipment finance programs for the company’s primary vertical markets: IT, energy, healthcare, industrial and government.
-Warner also supervises the equipment finance programs for all Key vendor customers, including equipment manufacturers and distributors in the U.S. and Canada, as well as Key’s specialty finance lending and capital markets units.
+Warner also supervises the equipment finance programs for all Key commercial vendor customers, including equipment manufacturers and distributors in the U.S., as well as Key’s specialty finance lending and capital markets units.

-A former Chairman of the Equipment Leasing and Finance Association’s board of directors and executive committee, Warner serves on the Advisory Board for Food for Thought – Denver and on the Leeds School of Business Board of Alumni and Friends at the University of Colorado Boulder.
+A former Chairman of the Equipment Leasing and Finance Association’s board of directors and executive committee, Warner serves on the Leeds School of Business Board of Alumni and Friends at the University of Colorado Boulder.
 Prior to joining Key, Warner held the roles of senior vice president of sales and marketing and chief operating officer at Mellon Leasing Corporation.

 Deborah Brady was named senior vice president and finance director in December 2009.
 She joined Key in 1988 as a senior accountant.
 Since joining the company, Ms. Brady has held various roles of increasing responsibility, including positions as assistant accounting officer, pricing analyst and vice president of pricing.
 In 1997 she was named vice president of market development and in 2000 was promoted to senior vice president of global pricing and economics.
 Ms. Brady has served as a member of the Equipment Leasing and Finance Association's Financial Accounting Committee since 2001.